CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 - The records MUST be scoped by setting the global underscore name of the TLSA RRset to *_did* (0x5F 0x64 0x69 0x64).
 - The Selector Field of the TLSA record must be set to 1, SubjectPublicKeyInfo: DER-encoded binary structure as defined in {{!RFC5280}}.

+When x509 certificates related to DIDs are published in the DNS as TLSA records:

+- The records MUST be scoped by setting the global underscore name of the TLSA RRset to *_did* (0x5F 0x64 0x69 0x64).
+- The Selector Field of the TLSA record must be set to 0, full certificate: the Certificate binary structure as defined in {{!RFC5280}}.

 ### Instances of Multiple Key Pairs